 Socially Sustainable Living Environments for Older Adults

 There is a shortage of suitable, affordable, secure housing in several countries that promote social inclusion for inhabitants, especially for older adults.
 The aim of the SoHo project is to provide an overview of the existing literature and practices on design features that support socially sustainable living environments for older adults.
 We will use a systematic scoping methodology to identify and summarize the findings.
 In addition, the results will be shared and validated with international, interdisciplinary stakeholders with expertise in housing, building planning, architecture, social and health services.
 The consultations will provide content expertise to the literature findings and an opportunity to build evidence-based solutions that promote socially sustainable living environments for older persons.
 The SoHo project is led by Dr. Susanna Nordin and funded by Formas (FR-2022/0002 (Reference number: 2022-00034).
-I am a co-investigator for this project.
+This project was finalized in 2024.

 B-SURE